Bery0n/Portfolio/LFTK/README.md

 # Light For The King
 ## Mission from King Noname of Nowhere!

-Are you a hero, who seeks for challenges?
-Brave Adventure come fulfil the impossible!
-Come to serve for our royal Mayesty, King Noname, Lord of the most actionful country named Nowhere!
+Are you a hero who seeks challenges?
+Brave adventurers, come and fulfill the impossible!
+Come serve our royal Majesty, King Noname, Lord of the most adventurous country named Nowhere!

-His Majesty's wish is to overshine every corner of his Palace.
-But His Royal Highness afarid of spiders and the corridors are full of those horrible creatures.
-The evil does not spleep!
-Brave Adventure help us place lamps to banish those monsters!
+His Majesty wishes to illuminate every corner of his Palace.
+But His Royal Highness is afraid of spiders, and the corridors are infested with those horrible creatures.
+Evil never sleeps!
+Brave adventurers, help us place lamps to banish these monsters!

 ## Start and Options

-Before starting the game you can chose your adventure name, but it is not requirement.
+Before starting the game, you can choose your adventure **name**, but it **is not a requirement**.

-If you accepted the mission, the king offers three part of his's castle as a place to challange yourself.
-All three option contains one puzzle:
+If you accept the mission, the king offers three parts of his castle as places to challenge yourself.
+Each option contains one puzzle:

 - Kitchen (Small)
 - Lobby (Medium)
 - Dungeons (Large)

-During or after your challenge you can choose between:
+During or after your challenge, you can choose between:

-- Retry: reseting the playgoround
+- Retry: reset the playground
-- Back to the King: change puzzle
+- Back to the King: change the puzzle
-- Run away: abort challenge and go back to starting page (Buttons are below of the puzzle)
+- Run away: abort the challenge and return to the starting page (Buttons are below the puzzle)

 ## Game Rules

-Every room puzzle is made of cells.
+Every room puzzle is made up of cells with the following types:

-Celltypes:
-- free dark cell (dark grey)
+- Free dark cell (dark grey)
-- illuminated cell (light yellow)
+- Illuminated cell (light yellow)
-- cell with light bulb (icon)
+- Cell with a light bulb (icon)
-- wall (black or numbered)
+- Wall (black or numbered)

-### Finish
+**Finish**

 Solve the puzzle by placing light bulbs to illuminate all free dark cells!
-If you completed the mission the room will be enlighted and wall's become green to indicate your victory.
+If you complete the mission, the room will be enlightened, and the walls will turn green to indicate your victory.

-### Cells
+**Cells**

-- Cells with bulb are count as illuminted.
+- Cells with a bulb are counted as illuminated.

-- Walls stop the light's spread
+- Walls stop the spread of light.

-- Two cells are neighboured if they are connected by side, so connection by corner doesn't count.
-(You can't place bulbs on neighboured cells.)
+- Two cells are neighbors if they are connected by a side, so connections by corners don't count.
+(You can't place bulbs on neighboring cells.)

-- Number on wall says how many bulbs are needed in the neighbour of the wall.
-(If there are enough bulbs numbered wall gointo be green, else if there are more or less the wall's backround gointo became red.)
+- The number on the wall indicates how many bulbs are needed in the neighboring cells.
+(If there are enough bulbs, the numbered wall turns green; otherwise, if there are more or fewer bulbs, the wall's background turns red.)

-### Light Bulbs
+**Light Bulbs**

-- Place bulb by clicking on free dark of illuminated cell and click on bulb to remove it.
+- Place a bulb by clicking on a free dark or illuminated cell and then click on the bulb to remove it.

-- These light sources emit light both vertical and horizontal directions with infinit range.
+- These light sources emit light in both vertical and horizontal directions with infinite range.

-- Two bulb can not enlight eachother (it's waste of energy), but if they do their place goint to be highlighted with pink background.
+- Two bulbs cannot illuminate each other (it's a waste of energy), but if they do, their place will be highlighted with a pink background.